 A familiar example might be an early ascending dose study, which will likely employ prospectively planned interim reviews of pharmacokinetic and safety data by a specified committee that will determine whether the study should proceed to a new dose or be stopped.
 Defining and prospectively documenting who is on the committee and the criteria for which decisions to stop, repeat, or proceed to a higher dose are made establishes a prospective plan for altering the design of the study based on data internal to the study.

-To further clarify what constitutes adaptive design, it might be helpful to touch briefly upon key design aspects of a conventional trial.
-In a conventionally designed clinical trial, critical study parameters are planned using assumptions and best estimates of things like population means and event rates, variance, dose-response effect size and location, and discontinuation rates.
-Such a design can work well when these estimates and assumptions are accurate, but problems can arise if they are not.
-To remedy this, conventional study designs often include elements to reduce risks associated with uncertainty.
+Conventional study designs often include elements to reduce risks associated with uncertainty.
 For example, if the study is meant to determine dose-response, the protocol may include multiple fixed-size randomized groups to ensure that an optimal dose is captured.
-Such design decisions are made with the understanding that several groups will likely be treated with suboptimal doses.
+Such design decisions are made with the understanding that several groups will likely be treated with sub-optimal doses.
 In this way, the study design trades efficiency in exchange for reducing the risk that the optimal dose will be missed.

-Before we get too far ahead of ourselves, it is a good idea to point out what adaptive design is not.
+Now that we know what adaptive design is, it is a good idea to point out what adaptive design is not.
 First, just because a study is modified does not mean that it is “adaptive.”
 For example, studies where design features are changed, but not prospectively planned, do not qualify as adaptive design studies.
-Indeed, unplanned changes to the study design in response to an unblinded interim analysis introduce operational bias and can raise serious concerns about the integrity of the trial data.
+Unplanned changes to the study design in response to an unblinded interim analysis introduce operational bias and can raise serious concerns about the integrity of the trial data.